Geisinger EMS in the West Shore region

 About usFast.
 Experienced.
 Here to help.
 Geisinger EMS includes emergency medical technicians (EMTs), paramedics, prehospital nurses, critical care medics and prehospital doctors.
 And because you never know when or where an emergency will strike, our skilled specialists are stationed at facilities across the region, as well as aboard our vehicles.

 We live in your community, and we’re neighbors of the customers we serve.
 So we’re proud to bring medical and transportation services to both.

 HistoryIn 1983, a group of emergency medical services (EMS) stakeholders on the “West Shore,” as it’s known in the Capitol region, began work to provide advanced prehospital care to the area.
-Early in 1985, the basic life support ambulance services of the greater West Shore approached Holy Spirit Hospital (now Geisinger Holy Spirit Hospital) for assistance in forming an advanced life support service for the area.
+Early in 1985, the basic life support ambulance services of the greater West Shore approached Holy Spirit Hospital (formerly Geisinger Holy Spirit Hospital) for assistance in forming an advanced life support service for the area.
 The West Shore Chamber of Commerce soon became the leader in this "community development" project.
 On Oct.
 9, 1985, West Shore Advanced Life Support Services Inc. was officially launched with a single unit in service.

 As call volumes grew, additional staff was needed.
 In 1988, a second unit in the Upper Allen Fire Station began responding to northern York County and portions of northern Adams County.
 A year later, the organization extended to cover eastern Perry County, adding advanced life support service in the Duncannon area.

 By 1990, West Shore Advanced Life Support Services needed to become more efficient as a provider of prehospital services.
 In January 1991, it became a subsidiary of the Sisters of Christian Charity (who operated Holy Spirit Hospital at the time) to reduce operational expenses.